When your video is complete, you will probably want to share it with others. This page will show you the process.

 A final step in uploading is to review all the options for your video.
 These include language, recording date, comments, ratings, and other options.
 One important option you will need to select is whether the video is intended for youth as a primary audience.

 If your video has any restricted audio content such as copyrighted music, you will be notified after processing.
 YouTube will explain your options at that time.
+(Using audio from YouTube's Audio Library will avoid this issue.)

 Other Online Destinations